Weave Code

 When to Look Elsewhere

-• If your use case is simple CRUD operations with GCP services, existing REST APIs or google/cloud-* PHP SDKs may suffice without the complexity of gRPC.
+• If your use case is simple CRUD operations with GCP services, existing REST APIs or google/cloud-* SDKs may suffice without the complexity of gRPC.

 How to Pitch It (Stakeholders)